Language and Culture in Florence

 - Program includes museum visits and organized group activities

-- Each month, students attend two cooking classes and learn to prepare authentic Italian food
+- Each month, students attend one cooking classes and learn to prepare authentic Italian food

-- The Department of French and Italian awards multiple scholarships for this program.
+- The Department of French, Francophone and Italian Studies awards multiple scholarships for this program.
 Click here to read more and to apply for the scholarship.

 The Italian Summer Language Institute will be offered in Florence, Italy, for students who wish to study the Italian language at any level, from beginning to advanced.
 Students attend the Accademia del Giglio (A.D.G.) for either June, July, or June and July.
 The A.D.G. is located in the historic center of Florence, near the most important museums and piazzas in the city.